architect/arc.codes/src/views/docs/en/about/upgrade-guide.md

 Arc 11 also ships with Architect Functions 8, which also makes use of `aws-lite`.
 This is an important upgrade, as version 8 no longer suffers from 500-1000ms cold starts due to instantiating the AWS SDK.
 Version 8 is now between 2-5x faster, and uses 2-4x less memory.

-However, it also introduces two important breaking changes noted below.
-While we do not recommend it due to the deprecation of AWS SDK v2 and ongoing performance issues with AWS SDK v3, you may continue to use `@architect/functions` 7 (so long as the AWS SDK is installed in your project's dependencies).
+Version 8 also introduces two important breaking changes noted below; while we do not recommend using use version 7 due to the deprecation of AWS SDK v2 and ongoing performance issues with AWS SDK v3, you may continue to do so as long as the AWS SDK is installed in your project's dependencies.

+Additionally, you can use Architect Functions 8 in Arc 10 projects.

 #### DynamoDB client instantiation